Our Story

 Sueim Koo

-Sueim Koo is an artist based in Nanuet, New York.
-She earned her BFA at SUNY Purchase College and studied at The Art Students League of New York.
-She has enjoyed five solo exhibitions and was selected and invited to many group exhibitions and art fairs, such as Art’s Guild NJ’s International Juried Exhibition in New Jersey, the Monmouth Museum, the Library of Weill Cornell Medical Center, Bridge to Korea at IHOUSEPHILLY in Philadelphia, the Edward Hopper Art Center, and many more.
-Her works were awarded the Da Vinchi Art Alliance, Ring Gallery, and the Our Common Grounds Artist Guild Gallery.
+Sueim Koo is an artist based in Ridgefield, New Jersey.
+She earned her BFA from SUNY Purchase College and further honed her skills at The Art Students League of New York.
+Sueim has held five solo exhibitions and has been selected for numerous group exhibitions and art fairs, including the Art’s Guild NJ’s International Juried Exhibition, the Monmouth Museum, the Library of Weill Cornell Medical Center, Bridge to Korea at IHOUSEPHILLY in Philadelphia, and the Edward Hopper Art Center, among others.
+Her work has received recognition and awards from the Da Vinci Art Alliance, Ring Gallery, and Our Common Grounds Artist Guild Gallery.

 -